dmbeskow/dmbeskow.github.io/_posts/2016-08-16-FlickrData.md

 tags: [spatial]
 ---

 In this blog I will explore some geospatial analysis and visualization using the Flickr Data found in the Creative Commons 100M Images/Video.
+In particular I will demonstrate the Paul Evangelista's [Point Density](https://cran.r-project.org/web/packages/pointdensityP/index.html) plotting package as well as the [leaflet](https://cran.r-project.org/web/packages/leaflet/index.html) interactive map package.
+I originally created this as part of an RStudio Presentation that I presented as part of the Army's Data Science Center of Education (DSCOE).
+I've extracted this part of it for this blog post.

 Introducing Yahoo Flickr Creative Commons 100M Images/Video Data
 ----------------------------------------------------------------
+The Yahoo Flickr Creative Commons 100M Data Set is a large dataset that was introduced to the computer vision and multimedia research community.
+Is is a great data set to conduct research on photo data, video data, or just big data in general.
+Below are some of the dataset attributes:

 -   100 Million media objects (picture and Video)
 -   Contains objects from 2004 (Flickr inception) through 2014